2020 UN South Asia Forum on Business and Human Rights

-Programme: Available soon
+Programme: Available in due course

 Inaugural UN South Asia Forum on Business and Human Rights – held in New Delhi, India, on 14-15 March 2019 – brought together over 200 participants representing over 90 organisations from 16 countries.
 This regional forum was aimed at raising awareness about business and human rights issues in South Asia and facilitating the implementation of the UN Guiding Principles on Business and Human Rights (UNGPs), including through national action plans.
-Building on the success of the Inaugural UN South Asia Forum, the UN Working Group on Business and Human Rights (UNWG) and the United Nations Development Programme (UNDP) are co-organising the 2nd UN South Asia Forum on Business and Human Rights in Kathmandu, Nepal, on 18-20 March 2020.
+Building on the success of the Inaugural UN South Asia Forum, the UN Working Group on Business and Human Rights (UNWG) and the United Nations Development Programme (UNDP) are co-organising the 2nd UN South Asia Forum on Business and Human Rights in Kathmandu, Nepal.

 The UNWG, in collaboration with other partners, has been promoting the effective dissemination and implementation of the UNGPs in different world regions, including by organising regional events to foster races to the top.
 The annual South Asia Forum is part of this wider engagement strategy.